 - keeping you in hospital for as short a time as possible

-- offering medication, compression stockings and perhaps a machine that pumps the leg muscles while a person is unable to walk, to prevent blood clots forming in the legs of patients following surgery.
+- offering medicine, compression stockings and perhaps a machine that pumps the leg muscles while a person is unable to walk, to prevent blood clots forming in the legs of patients following surgery

 Learn more here about the development and quality assurance of healthdirect content.